-Take advantage of easy access to the College of the Atlantic on the FREE Island Explorer green electric buses which leave from many locations around the town; including most hotels, motels and campgrounds.
+Take advantage of easy access to the College of the Atlantic on the FREE Island Explorer clean propane-powered buses, which leave from many locations around the town, including most hotels, motels, and campgrounds.
+Limited parking is also available at College of the Atlantic.
 Please share our promotional poster in your community!

 This Festival is free and open to the public.